nbrisset/CTF/grehack-ctf-2016/monster-den-100/README.md

 That's better!
 There is some noise in the red, green and blue "0 bit" planes, which probably means that there is hidden data in the LSB ([Least Significant Bit](http://ijact.org/volume3issue4/IJ0340004.pdf), a famous steganography technique).
-The data can eventually be dumped (thanks to StegSolve) and stored in a new file, called... monster_hidden.png!
+The data can eventually be dumped — thanks again to StegSolve — and stored in a new file, called... monster_hidden.png!

 ![FIND THAT FLAG!](monster_hidden.png)